jessetane/txtify/readme.md

 `npm test`

 ## notes
-submit a PR with a test to add other extensions you think should be recognized.
+submit a PR to add (or remove?) extensions.

 ## license
 WTFPL